danrwilliam/wxml/README.md

 - Converts to ```int``` or ```float```.
 - For each imported wxPython modules, calls ```exec``` on the string in the context of that module.
 - Returns the original string value, if all previous steps failed.

+### Debugging Flags

+The following are flags that will echo information about the parsing, evaluation, and construction of an Xml file.

+They can be accessed by importing `wxml.builder`.

+- `DEBUG_EVAL`: Shows input strings and their evaluated output.
+- `DEBUG_ATTR`: Shows attribute names, their string value, and the evaluated value.
+- `DEBUG_COMPILE`: For each node in the document, shows what `wxml.builder` method was used to process the node.
+- `DEBUG_TIME`: Prints how long the construction process took for each ViewModel built.
+- `DEBUG_BIND`: Shows what bind values are bound to which object, its method or attribute, and the direction of the binding.
+- `DEBUG_ERROR`: When true, the error viewer will display construction errors.
+- `DEBUG_EVENT`: Shows which event handlers were constructed for event bindings, and methods that were subscribed automatically.

 ## Decorators